 - Clip-on power filters are similar to external ones, only they are clipped on the side of the tank and sit slightly above it.
 There are no hoses to attach, but not all fish tanks have a space for them if you already have a hood on top of the tank.
 It is a common choice for out-of-the-box starter kits for beginners since the hood and everything else is already made for the specific filter.
 Note, though, if it breaks at some point, you will need to replace it with an exact same filter model or replace the fish tank’s hood.

 - Gravel filters use the gravel as a filtration media.
 These filters must be installed during the setup of an aquarium because a large plate is installed beneath the gravel.
 A large surface area means improved biological filtration.
 Biological material trapped in the gravel also means more nutrients for the plants, and there is also an added benefit that the filter is not visible; there are tubes that run along a back wall and corner, but they can produce bubbles, making them actually cool.
 It may be a struggle to set up a gravel filter, but, when done right, it works like a charm.

 There are other filtration systems available, though not as common.
 Most beginners are likely to deal with internal or clip-on filters.
 If you come across a system not mentioned here, do not hesitate to ask the salesperson to explain how it works and seek information on the manufacturer’s website.

-Note that whatever filtration system you choose, it relies heavily on beneficial bacteria that provide biological breakdown of waste-products.
+Note that whatever filtration system you choose, it relies heavily on beneficial bacteria that provide a biological breakdown of waste-products.
 This means, that, whenever you set up an aquarium, you should run it for several days before adding fish so that the bacteria have time to multiply and colonize the filter media.
-More on this when we talk about setting up an aquarium.
+More on this in our next article on how to set up a fish tank.